Private equity: Liquidity in the private-equity market

 The private-equity secondary market (also often called private-equity secondaries) refers to the buying and selling of pre-existing investor commitments to private equity and other alternative investment funds.
 Sellers of private-equity investments sell not only the investments in the fund but also their remaining unfunded commitments to the funds.
 By its nature, the private-equity asset class is illiquid, intended to be a long-term investment for buy-and-hold investors.
 For the vast majority of private-equity investments, there is no listed public market; however, there is a robust and maturing secondary market available for sellers of private-equity assets.

 Increasingly, secondaries are considered a distinct asset class with a cash flow profile that is not correlated with other private-equity investments.
 As a result, investors are allocating capital to secondary investments to diversify their private-equity programs.
 Driven by strong demand for private-equity exposure, a significant amount of capital has been committed to secondary investments from investors looking to increase and diversify their private-equity exposure.

 Investors seeking access to private equity have been restricted to investments with structural impediments such as long lock-up periods, lack of transparency, unlimited leverage, concentrated holdings of illiquid securities and high investment minimums.

-Secondary transactions can be generally split into two basic categories:
+Secondary transactions can be generally divided into two primary categories: